MintJoomla/MintJoomla.github.io/en/cobalt/_posts/user/2013-01-01-cobalt-quick-start.md

 Type is ready.
 Now we have to add there some fields.

-1. Click on _Fields (0)_ on the left of the type name to get to the list of the type fields.
+1. Click on _Fields (0)_ on the right of the type name to get to the list of the type fields.
 2. Click _New_ in toolbar.
 3. Enter field name _Post_
 4. Select field type _HTML_.
 You will see parameters of the field loaded.
 You may leave them as they are.

    If it would be  other field type we could save if.
 But with HTML usually we need little bit more adjustments.
-Because we want it on the form to be full width and in the article.
+Because we want it on the form and in the article to be full width.

 5. In the _General Parameters_ of the field on the right find _Show label_ and set it to _Hide Label_.
 Then find _Break after label_ and set it to _Break on submit form and record full view_.

-<div class="box-info">Note!
+<div class="alert alert-info">Note!
 This settings are usually make sense for fields like <a href="http://www.mintjoomla.com/download-fields/item/18-simple-fields/61-field-textarea.html">Textarea</a>, <a href="http://www.mintjoomla.com/download-fields/item/18-simple-fields/62-field-html.html">HTML</a> or <a href="http://www.mintjoomla.com/download-fields/item/21-media-fields/74-field-gallery.html">Gallery</a> only in record full view but not in the form.
-Otherwise you may leave them default.</div>
+Otherwise you may skip those parameters and keep them default.</div>

 ## Step 3 - Create Section